Hyrox/Rules

 Hard

-Exception: Base phase may be separate
+Exception: Deload weeks, base phase may use separate sessions

 Volume